-The UKIPO is treating all days from 24 March 2020 until further notice as “interrupted days”.
-Any deadlines concerning patents, trade marks, designs or SPCs that fall on an interrupted day are automatically extended until the first non-interrupted day.
-This measure was reviewed on 17 April, 7 May and 29 May 2020 and extended until at least a subsequent review on 22 June 2020.
-At least two weeks’ notice will be given of the resumption of normal practices, meaning that the first non-interrupted day will be 6 July 2020 at the earliest.
+The UKIPO has treated all days from 24 March 2020 as “interrupted days”.
+Any deadlines concerning patents, trade marks, designs or SPCs that fall on an interrupted day have been automatically extended until the first non-interrupted day.
+This measure was reviewed and extended on 17 April, 7 May and 29 May 2020.
+The UKIPO has now confirmed that the period of “interrupted days” will end on Wednesday 29 July 2020, with the consequence that deadlines falling on an interrupted day will now expire on Thursday 30 July 2020.

-Deadlines under international treaties (eg the Madrid system, the Patent Cooperation Treaty, or the European Patent Convention) where the UKIPO acts as a receiving office, are not affected by the interrupted days policy.
+Deadlines under international treaties (eg the Madrid system, the Patent Cooperation Treaty, or the European Patent Convention) where the UKIPO acts as a receiving office, continue to be unaffected by the interrupted days policy.

 Any new UK trade mark, design or patent applications that do not claim Convention priority will continue to be assigned a filing date under the usual rules, namely the day of filing.
-The principle of first to file therefore continues to apply during this period of interruption.
+The principle of first to file therefore continues to apply during and after the period of “interrupted days”.

 For new UK trade mark applications, the deadline for responding to examination reports has been extended automatically to four months.
 For new UK design applications, the deadline remains two months, but extensions are available on request.

-Most accepted UK trade mark applications will be published for opposition purposes in the usual fashion save that occasional delays may result from the UKIPO notifying owners of potentially conflicting earlier marks by mail.
-The UKIPO has also warned of delays in notifying trade mark owners of renewal deadlines with the consequence that brand owners should ensure that they/their representatives have appropriate reminder systems in place.
+Most accepted UK trade mark applications will be published for opposition purposes in the usual fashion including those for which the UKIPO has to notify earlier rights holders by post.
+The UKIPO has also confirmed that until its offices re-open, it will not notify trade mark owners of renewal deadlines with the consequence that brand owners should ensure that they/their representatives have appropriate reminder systems in place.

 All EUIPO trade mark and design time limits which were due to expire between 9 March and 17 May 2020 inclusive, and which affected parties in proceedings before the Office were previously extended until 18 May 2020.

-The EUIPO has now announced that no further automatic extensions will be granted.
+The EUIPO announced in mid-May that no further automatic extensions will be granted.
 However, conscious that the Covid-19 pandemic may still have an impact upon certain parties, it has announced a series of measures allowing for greater flexibility in respect of extensions and the consequences of missing deadlines than would normally be the case.

 These provisions apply only to ongoing proceedings before the EUIPO and do not therefore include, for example, appeals against decisions of the Boards of Appeal before the General Court.